 He has guided his business clients in forming venture capital funds and domestic and international investments, private placements, and exempt securities offerings.
 Nathan also has experience specific to financial institutions.
 He has assisted financial entities with regulatory compliance, corporate governance, contract negotiations, financial privacy, and advertising.
-He has negotiated and drafted agreements for electronic banking, payment systems and non-deposit products and has lead regional client in multi-million dollar national money transmission licensing project.
+He has negotiated and drafted contracts and agreements for electronic banking, payment systems and non-deposit products and has lead regional client in multi-million dollar national money transmission licensing project.

 - Corporate & Business